TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-failedtocreate-serverendpoint-ecs-e-compression-unsupported.md

 # Azure File Sync failed to create server endpoint creation failed due to error ECS\_E\_COMPRESSION\_UNSUPPORTED

 <!--issueDescription-->
-Server endpoint creation failed under the Storage Sync Service resource <!--$storageSyncServiceName-->[storageSyncServiceName]<!--/$storageSyncServiceName--> due to error ECS\E\COMPRESSION\UNSUPPORTED (error code: -2134347507 or 0x80c8710d). <!--/issueDescription--> This error occurred between <!--$startTime-->[startTime]<!--/$startTime--> and <!--$endTime-->[endTime]<!--/$endTime-->.
+Server endpoint creation failed under the Storage Sync Service resource <!--$storageSyncServiceName-->[storageSyncServiceName]<!--/$storageSyncServiceName--> due to error ECS_E_COMPRESSION_UNSUPPORTED (error code: -2134347507 or 0x80c8710d). <!--/issueDescription--> This error occurred between <!--$startTime-->[startTime]<!--/$startTime--> and <!--$endTime-->[endTime]<!--/$endTime-->.

 This error occurs because Azure File Sync does not support server endpoints on volumes which have a compressed System Volume Information folder.

+Please refer to **Server endpoint creation fails, with this error: "MgmtServerJobFailed" (Error code: -2134347507 or 0x80c8710d)** section in [Troubleshoot Azure File Sync - Sync Group Management](https://docs.microsoft.com/en-us/azure/storage/files/storage-sync-files-troubleshoot?tabs=portal1%2Cazure-portal#-2134347507) for more details on this error.

 ## **Recommended steps**

-Decompress the System Volume Information folder.
+To resolve this issue, decompress the System Volume Information folder.
 If the System Volume Information folder is the only folder compressed on the volume, perform the following steps:
 1. Download [PsExec](https://docs.microsoft.com/sysinternals/downloads/psexec) tool.
 2. Run the following command from an elevated command prompt to launch a command prompt running under the system account: PsExec.exe -i -s -d cmd
 3. From the command prompt running under the system account, type the following commands and hit enter: